lomudi/Climate-Envelope-of-Ancient-Sites-in-the-Levant/README.md

 ## Project goals

 Archaeologists have long observed that ancient settlements cluster along the Mediterranean climatic belt and near perennial water.
-This project turns that intuition into a transparent, open workflow that anyone can reproduce in an afternoon.
+This repository turns that intuition into a transparent, open workflow that anyone can reproduce in an afternoon.
 The aims are to:

 - build a small, explainable presence–background model that links known site locations to open climate, terrain, and hydrography data;
 - generate a suitability surface that can guide field planning, highlight survey targets, and spark discussions about where to look next; and
 - document every step so other researchers can adapt, critique, and extend the analysis for their own regions or periods.

+## The idea (and why it is useful)

+Sites concentrate along Mediterranean belts and river corridors.
+The project provides a reproducible baseline you can run quickly, explain to colleagues, and turn into a map that supports survey-day planning.
+The focus is on clarity and speed so teams can use the workflow as a starting point for their own questions.

+## What was built

-The resulting gradient boosting model was trained on 65 known sites and 650 random background points inside 29.0–34.8°N, 34.0–37.6°E. Features include eight environmental variables from WorldClim and Natural Earth, and evaluation relied on spatial cross-validation with 0.25° tiles to control for spatial leakage.
-Current performance (out-of-fold): **AUC 0.953**, **Average Precision 0.593**, **Brier 0.0567** at a prevalence of 0.091.
+A presence–background model trained on 65 site locations and 650 random background points inside 29.0–34.8°N, 34.0–37.6°E. Eight environmental variables drawn from open datasets (WorldClim and Natural Earth) feed a compact Gradient Boosting classifier.
+Spatial leakage is controlled with 0.25° grouped tiles and out-of-fold evaluation.

+### Performance snapshot

+- **AUC:** 0.953
+- **Average Precision:** 0.593
+- **Brier score:** 0.0567
+- **Prevalence:** 0.091

+## Explore the map

+Open the interactive suitability surface and zoom around river valleys and coastal plains—bright areas are where the model expects higher suitability for undiscovered sites.

+- Interactive map: [open `map_v2_suitability.html`](outputs/map_v2_suitability.html) (download and open locally if the link does not render inline).

 ## Repository contents